JanessaTech/exercises/java/spring/basic-features/Injection/readme.md

 This demo shows how to inject object in different ways. </br>

-Typically, there are three widely used way to inject beans: </br>
+Basically, there are three widely used ways to inject beans: </br>
 * Field injection
 * Setting injection
 * Constructor injection